SAFETY AND BELIEFS

 In our modern world, if an individual feels unsafe it's considered to be a psychological problem requiring self-discovery, self-realisation, self-belief, probably assertion therapy, and then, social confirmation.

-But, the basic reason modern life became unsafe and we became unsure, is that we forgot how to be panaral.
-We relied exclusively on focusing, and then with our focused thinking and questioning we dismissed all our consensual focal points.
+We relied exclusively on focusing, and with our brilliant focused thinking and questioning we then dismissed all our consensual focal points.

-Socially and individually we are not psychologically safe... it's realistic... it exists... it's nothing which can be psychoanalysed away... not until psychologists study animal behaviour and realise that all other animals find their sense of safety by using their panaral senses.
+Socially and individually we are not psychologically safe... it's realistic... it exists... it's nothing which can be psychoanalysed away... not until psychologists study animal behaviour and realise that all other animals find their sense of safety by using their pahanal senses.

 Exceptions to this rule are very rare and either prolific or poisonous with no natural enemies.
 Examples are the Ocean Sunfish or Mola mola, who are incredibly stupid but equally prolific.
 And the Koala Bear who digests so many eucalyptus leaves that it's poisonous to other animals.

-In a species with no panaral awareness (and no common focused consensus) we can expect stress, fear, worry, anger, paranoia and even paralysis.
-We can expect such a species to cope with this stress by repressing their feelings and inteligence... and/or compensate with impressive defensive weaponry.
+In a species with no pahanal awareness (and no common focused consensus) we can expect stress, fear, worry, anger, paranoia and even paralysis.

 Stopping Still and Sensing – The Natural Balance for Beliefs

-We have spent centuries fascinating ourselves with theories and facts about how to find peace and safety.But why?
+We have spent centuries fascinating ourselves with theories and beliefs about how to find peace and safety.But why?
 Why all this emphasis on focusing?
 Why are we making life so difficult?
 How many humans have found peace of mind?

-Panaral sensing evolved to make focused activity – want and purpose – safe, (and successful).
+Pahanal sensing evolved to make focused activity – want and purpose – safe, (and successful).
 It's been there all the time.
-Why are we so blind to it?

 We are ignoring a basic rule of nature.

-Generally speaking, whether a belief is in abstract Gods, leprechauns, Atlantis, or UFOs, if it is combined with, and still felt as valid after periods of panaral sensing, then it is safe and will profit the culture's survival.
+still felt as valid after regular periods of pahanal sensing, then it is safe and will profit the culture's survival.

-The Craziest of Animals
+The Craziest of Animals : We Display our Beliefs

 In traditional times it worked wonderfully, the outward display of our beliefs was central to establishing our psychological and social safety.